sourcegraph/about/blogposts/2021/integration-testing.md

 ### Stage four: Remove migrated tests from the end-to-end test suite

-Remove the corresponding unit tests or backend integration tests from the end-to-end test suite–but only when we've proven them to be working and stable first.
+Remove the corresponding unit tests or backend integration tests from the end-to-end test suite–but only when we've first proven them to be working and stable.
 Although the end-to-end test suite may be slow or sometimes flaky, it's still a valuable part of our CI because it helps us validate the correctness of our application that can't be done in any other ways.

 Reducing the total number of end-to-end tests greatly reduces the chances our test suite will be flaky and also reduces the time necessary for a single run of the test suite.